Dev-Davis/acme_explosives/README.md

 # Acme Explosives

 ## Description
-A website to keep track of movies and their shooting locations
+A website to keep track inventory on explosives through the Acme company.

 ## Screenshots